powersync-ja/powersync-js/packages/kysely-driver/README.md

 export const db = wrapPowerSyncWithKysely<Database>(powerSyncDb)
 ```

+For more information on Kysely typing [here](https://kysely.dev/docs/getting-started#types).

-Now you are able to use Kysley queries:
+Now you are able to use Kysely queries:

 ### Select